CarnegieHall/quality-control/tech-notes/tech-notes.md

 ```
 ### LINKED OPEN DATA - FIND ALL EVENTS THAT HAPPENED ON SPECIFIC MONTH/DAY

-**WHY**: Find what happened at Carnegie Hall on specific days of the year, e.g., birthdays, holidays, etc. On the [Performance History Linked Open Data endpoint](http://data.carnegiehall.org), paste this SPARQL query in the query window to get a list of event URIs, title of event, and date (MM/DD/YYYY) for what you've requested.
+**WHY**: Find what happened at Carnegie Hall on specific days of the year, e.g., events, holidays, etc. On the [Performance History Linked Open Data endpoint](http://data.carnegiehall.org), paste this SPARQL query in the query window to get a list of event URIs, title of event, and date (MM/DD/YYYY) for what you've requested.
 The following sample has the month/day of January 15  in `FILTER (MONTH(?date) = 1 && DAY(?date) = 15)`, so change the `1` to desired month integer and `15`to desired day integer.

 FYI - the results will be chronologically ordered, thanks to the handy `ORDER BY ?date`.